josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 ```

 This works well for most use cases, but there's also a more advanced companion library `@testing-library/user-event` in active development.
 The idea behind `userEvent` is to more fully simulate behavior from the user perspective, providing extra nuances of user interaction beyond the basic actions represented by DOM events.

-## Why not just QA manually?
-It's easy to just run through some test cases in the browser before shipping a new feature, but the manual approach quickly gets unmanageable at scale.
-What if your app has hundreds of thousands of lines of code?
-It's easy to unexpectedly (and invisibly) break a legacy feature when you go live with a new feature.
-While it's impossible with a manual approach to comprehensively test your app top to bottom every time you push some new code, it's easy to do exactly that with a thoughtful suite of integration tests.

 ## PDF's to download
 * ["What Should I Test?" by Kent C Dodds](pdf/Print_Worksheet_US.pdf)